GreatNovaDragon/pkmnwl_ressources/ressources/rules.md

    is not retroactive, so it will not apply if your Health score is boosted through stat increases or evolution.

-If optional skills are in play:

-3. You gain 2 skill points at each level to enhance your skills.
-Keep in mind that evenly distributing skill points results in only one skill with 2d6 skill dice.
-Allocate your points wisely and collaborate with your party to fill skill gaps.

 Move Upgrades:

-4. Move Upgrades are enhancements to specific Moves, making them more versatile or specialized.
+3. Move Upgrades are enhancements to specific Moves, making them more versatile or specialized.
 These are optional, and the Dungeon Master (DM) may choose not to include them.
 Each move can have only one Move Upgrade.

-Additional Abilities:

-5. Additional Abilities do not replace existing abilities.
-This means a Pokémon can have up to 6 abilities by level 17 if they acquire additional abilities.
-The DM has the option to exclude these.
-If Technique Upgrades and Additional Abilities are not part of your game, treat these levels as Attribute Increase levels.

 # Playing the Game